Oh expert in the crystal ball, please tell all...tell all!

 A colleague of mine and I are working on the challenges new hires face in organizations.
 We were wondering when is it worthwhile to hire a star performer?
 And, the flip side of that, if you are a star performer, should you stay put versus move to other positions and/or organizations?
 Answer

-Do you have any information on the effectiveness of short learning segments?
+Do you have any information on the effectiveness of short and spaced learning segments compared to longer, more concentrated learning sessions?
 I have seen a number of articles touting these.

 Overall, the research evidence has been both stable and overwhelmingly in favor of short learning segments.
 The technical terms used are "massed" versus "spaced" learning.
 Below is a very brief summary of the research.
 It is an excerpt from an upcoming book we are working on, It Ain't Necessarily So: Science Versus Lore in Learning and Performance.
 I updated it for you.
 It's slow going.
 Wait a year.